asajjala01/asajjala01/README.md

 **Aspiring SOC Analyst · Blue Team · San Diego, CA**

 Transitioning into cybersecurity through hands-on labs, certifications, and relentless documentation.
 My current focus is SOC analyst work — detection, response, and blue team operations — though as I grow in the field that direction may evolve.
-Former sales professional working with small to mid-size businesses — turns out the skills that make someone effective in that environment translate surprisingly well to security work.
+Former sales professional with a background in cold-calling and working with small to mid-size businesses — turns out the skills that make someone effective in that environment translate surprisingly well to security work.

 ---